1970s operation in Balochistan: Republic of Afghanistan

-The Republic of Afghanistan under the leadership of Mohammed Daoud Khan provided covert support to Baloch militants.
-In the 1970s Daoud Khan had ordered the construction of military training camps for Baloch militants in Kabul and in Kandahar.
-Camps in Kabul were under the supervision and control of Republican Guards.
-Baloch militants were provided with arms, ammunition, and training in insurgent warfare so that they would fight against Pakistan.
+The Republic of Afghanistan under the leadership of General Mohammed Daoud Khan provided covert support to Pashtun and Baloch militants.
+Daoud Khan had ordered the construction of military training camps for Pashtun and Baloch militants in Kabul and in Kandahar.
+Camps in Kabul were under the supervision and control of the Afghan Republican Guard.
+Pashtun and Baloch militants were provided with arms, ammunition, and training in insurgent warfare so that they would fight against Pakistan.